skontar/update-checker/README.md

     -h, --help            show this help message and exit -a, --all             report on all updates, not just security ones (default: False)
+    -s, --no-safe-update  do not use either screen or tmux for safer updates (default: False)
     -n, --normal-terminal
                           use normal terminal window, by default dropdown terminal is used (default: False)